 When will the Multi-Use Path be built?

-Phases 4 & 5 present the greatest hazards to pedestrians and cyclists, but are also the most technically challenging for construction with narrow roadways, sharp corners, steep slopes, riparian areas and unknown soil composition/stability.
+From Artisan Lane to Grafton Lake presents the greatest hazards to pedestrians and cyclists, but is also the most technically challenging for construction with narrow roadways, sharp corners, steep slopes, riparian areas and unknown soil composition/stability.
 Alternative routing or design standards may be considered to complete the MUP connection for these phases.

 What will the Multi-Use Path look like?